2026 FIFA World Cup Teams: List of Qualified Teams

 FIFA World Cup 2026 Qualification Process

-The qualification process is currently underway, with teams competing in different confederations to secure a spot.
+The qualification process is underway, with teams competing in different confederations to secure a spot.

 Europe (UEFA) – 16 Teams